oliviergimenez/capture-recapture-review/README.md

 Ecological questions
 ====================

-- To list the relevant questions, I rely on the results of a [topic modeling analysis](https://github.com/oliviergimenez/capture-recapture-review/blob/master/bibliometric_analysis.md#topic-modelling) and [my reading of the papers](https://github.com/oliviergimenez/capture-recapture-review/blob/master/make_sense.md) published in the most population journals.
+- To list the relevant questions, I used the results of a [topic modeling analysis](https://github.com/oliviergimenez/capture-recapture-review/blob/master/bibliometric_analysis.md#topic-modelling) and [my reading of the papers](https://github.com/oliviergimenez/capture-recapture-review/blob/master/make_sense.md) published in the most population journals.

-- Note: In the 80s and 90s, there was a shift in emphasis from abundance estimation to survival estimation (Lebreton et al. 1992).
-Well, it seems like things are more balanced, and there is clearly a lot of work on both topics now.
-This is probably thanks to spatial capture-recapture models and their ability to make use of all available data (spatial info above all), produce density estimates and account for individual heterogeneity regain of interest in estimating abundance and density.
+- In the 80s and 90s, there was a shift in emphasis from abundance estimation to survival estimation (Lebreton et al. 1992).
+Well, My general impression is that things are more balanced nowadays, with a lot of work on both topics.
+This is probably due to the uptake of spatial capture-recapture models and their ability to make use of all available data (spatial info above all), produce density estimates and account for individual heterogeneity regain of interest in estimating abundance and density.

 - Question 1: The study of **dispersal** is a big deal, as well as **population growth**, **recruitment** and **stopover duration** in relation to migration; **species richness** is also of interest (big influence of A. Chao's work).

-- Question 2: There is been a growing interest in studying the **threats on biodiversity** by determining the impact of climate change, pollution, or overexploitation on animal demography. (what about invasive species? deforestation and habitat loss?).
+- Question 2: There is been a growing interest in studying the **threats on biodiversity** by determining the impact of climate conditions and change, pollution, poaching, invasive species, habitat loss, deforestation, human infrastructure (road, power lines, wind turbine) or overexploitation (fishing, hunting) on animal demographic parameters and performance.

 - Question 3: The field of **evolutionary ecology** has resorted to capture-recapture to quantifying life-history trade-offs, estimating heritability of demographic parameters, describing senescence patterns or assessing selection gradients.

-- Question 4: The demographic component of interest varies according to animal class: in **birds**, the interest is in studying migration and breeding; in **fish**, folks are more into individual growth and survival; in **marine mammals** and **large carnivores**, it is all about estimating abundance/density using photo-identification, camera-trapping and genetic tagging;
+- Question 4: The demographic component of interest varies according to animal class: in **birds**, the interest is in studying migration and breeding; in **fish**, folks are more into individual growth, movement and survival; in **marine mammals** and **large carnivores**, it is all about estimating abundance/density using photo-identification, camera-trapping and genetic tagging;

-- Question 5: The field of **disease ecology** is using capture-recapture more and more.
+- Question 5: The field of **disease ecology** is using capture-recapture more and more for estimating prevalence, studying the transmission, exposure, etc...

+- Question 6: Lots of different organisms studied: birds, mammals, fishes, insects, reptiles, amphibians, plants

 Capture-recapture methods
 =========================

 - Note: By focusing on journals where folks mostly published, we might miss methodological papers in non common journals.
 For example, Cole and Choquet have published important work on identifiability that does not appear here (advice for young researchers: if you want your work to be seen and hopefully read by colleagues, publish in journals that they’re familiar with; ok, somehow, if the work is useful, it'll get spotted and cited anyway).

 - Method 0: **Non-invasive methods** have revolutionalized the field: photo-identification, acoustic, camera-trapping or genetic tagging.
-This has stimulated a lot of work on **identification issues** like misidentification, incomplete identification, partial identification, non-identification (dna not amplified, allelic dropout), missed matches (in photo-id).
+This has stimulated a lot of work on **identification issues** including misidentification, incomplete identification, partial identification, non-identification (dna not amplified, allelic dropout), missed matches (in photo-id).

 - Method 1: There has been an uptake of **hidden Markov models (HMM)** (possibly >1st order - memory), and models w/ **hidden variables** in general; we can deal w/ complexity and uncertainty, while having great